Skip to content

 Note: This feature is a proof-of-concept and is a work in progress.

-GGWave encodes data as audio tones, allowing a hub and satellite to exchange pairing credentials when they are in audible range of each other — useful for initial setup without a keyboard.
+GGWave encodes data as audio tones, allowing hivemind-core and a satellite to exchange pairing credentials when they are in audible range of each other — useful for initial setup without a keyboard.

-Prerequisites: - Hub device with microphone and speaker - Satellite device with microphone and speaker - A browser (phone) to initiate the exchange - All devices within audible range of each other
+Prerequisites: - hivemind-core device with microphone and speaker - Satellite device with microphone and speaker - Any GGWave transmitter to initiate the exchange — the browser GGWave tool or the native ggwave-cli / ggwave-rx binaries - All devices within audible range of each other

-- The satellite decodes the password, generates an access key, and sends it back as audio
+2. The satellite decodes the password, generates an access key, and sends it back as audio (HMKEY)

-- The hub receives the key, adds the client, and sends an acknowledgement (containing the host address) as audio
+3. hivemind-core receives the key, adds the client, and sends an acknowledgement containing the host address as audio (HMHOST)

 After a successful GGWave pairing the satellite has a populated identity file and can connect as normal.